-Sophie Turner Couldn't Wash Her Hair During 'Game Of Thrones' Filming & My Head Itches Just Thinking About It
+Sophie Turner Revealed She Couldn't Wash Her Hair During Parts Of 'Game Of Thrones' Filming

 Whether you're an avid Game of Thrones fan or you've never seen an episode, you've probably at least noticed that each character has a pretty memorable mane.
 There are Khaleesi's long, icy blonde braids, Jon Snow's luscious brown curls, and Sansa Stark's stunning long red locks.
 With all of that hair on set, I imagine that the show's on-set hairstylists definitely have their work cut out for them — as do the actors themselves.
 It's been revealed that Sophie Turner couldn't wash her hair while filming Game of Thrones, so that her hair would look dirty, grimy, and more in-character.

 When I say she wasn't allowed to wash her hair, I'm not just talking about extending a blowout for three days.
 In a recent interview with InStyle, the GoT actress revealed that she was asked by producers not to wash her hair during certain portions of filming for a few seasons.
 "Towards season 5 they started asking me to not wash my hair and it was really disgusting," Turner told InStyle.
 "Now, I wear a wig so I can wash my hair whenever I want, which is nice.
 But yes, for a couple of years I was living with pretty greasy hair."

 To make matters worse, the actress also shared that, because snow machines would be blowing much of the time on set (obviously), the fake snow particles would easily get trapped in her strands, in addition to her hair being greasy and "really itchy."
 Basically, Turner's role as Sansa wasn't always a pretty one — and it definitely wasn't easy on her hair.